pandysong/openwrt/pulse-auido.md

 ```
 ### possible error

-there might be some errors happening when starting the server, you could check
+There might be some errors happening when starting the server, you could check
-if the server is up by using ps commdn
+if the server is up by using `ps` command

 ```bash
 4108 pulse     8124 S<   /usr/bin/pulseaudio -vvvvv --log-target=stderr --sys